lord-pradhan/AutoValet/README.md

 A lattice-graph planner using kinodynamic Ackermann primitives, based on [1], is developed in C++ and integrated as a global planner plugin for move_base, with the local planner being adapted from the TEB Local Planner package [2] in ROS.

+Currently, our golf-cart uses simulation ground-truth as the state, however we are planning an update with a SLAM package to provide state-estimation from LiDAR input.

 To compile the code, clone the repo, build the workspace using catkin build, and download the neccesary dependencies.

 Four main demos are built in this project -